GSchoemanAxway/axway-open-docs/content/en/docs/apim_relnotes/20200930_apimgr_relnotes.md

 ### Antivirus scanners

-API Gateway already supports the industry standard Internet Content Adaption Protocol (ICAP), and the following embedded antivirus scanners will be removed from the **November 2020** update:
+API Gateway already supports the industry standard Internet Content Adaption Protocol (ICAP).
+From the November 2020 update the following embedded antivirus scanners will be removed:

 * McAfee
 * Sophos